 The lifts at Lake Louise are generally fast (the old 3-seater Paradise chair being the exception) and positioned to provide access to all sorts of terrain quickly.

 Due to its popularity and proximity to Calgary, Lake Louise can get crowded, particularly on weekends and powder days.
 The resort gets 179in/4.5m average snowfall per year, which isn’t a huge amount, but cold temperatures ensures it stays light and dry.
-Lake Louise can get quite icy.
+Lake Louise can get quite hard packed.

-Lake Louise is fantastic for families, although unfortunately it lacks on-slope accommodation.
-However the facilities at the base area include day care, lockers, rentals and shopping, while the beginner area is ideally located right near the main Base Area lodge and the bottom of the gondola.
+Lake Louise is fantastic for families, although unfortunately it lacks on-mountain accommodation.
+However, the facilities at the base area include lockers, rentals and shopping, while the beginner area is ideally located right near the main Base Area lodge and the bottom of the gondola.
 This means that if parents need to meet up with their kids throughout the day, it won’t be too much of a hassle.
-Our Banff/Lake Louise Scout Field Guide has all the details for families.
+The resort does offer a fantastic day day program for kids aged from infant to 6 years.Search Hotels

-Lake Louise Ski Resort does not have any ski-in ski-out accommodation options – the closest lodging is located in the village.
-But there are a variety of places to choose from including log cabins, lodges, and of course the ginormous Fairmont Chateau.Search Hotels and Deals Get your
+Lake Louise Ski Resort does not have any ski-in ski-out accommodation options – the closest lodging is located in the village nearby.
+But there are a variety of places to choose from including log cabins, small hotels, and lodges, and of course the ginormous (and truly magical) Fairmont Chateau Lake Louise.
+The Lake Louise Inn is a fantastic traditional hotel, while the Deer Lodge is quaint and oozes with historic charm.

 Scout Field Guide >